-Whether you are a parent of new born baby, 9 months old baby, or two years old, this age-by-age guide explains your baby’s car seat requirements.
-A car seat is one of the most significant gears that every parent wishes to buy for their babies as a new parent.
+Whether you are a parent of new born baby, 9 months old baby, or two year old, this age-by-age guide explains your baby’s car seat requirements.
+A car seat is one of the most significant gears that every parent wishes to buy for their baby’s new parent.
 It is one of the main items you will purchase for your baby that can possibly save their life.
 Not only that, you can’t bring a child home from the clinic without a car seat.

 Wondering where to begin?

 There are three essential kinds of car seats for newborn children and babies: Rear-facing, Forward-facing, and Convertible car seats, which convert from rear to Front-facing quite easily.
 As indicated by the American Academy of Pediatrics (AAP), kids have to to stay in a Rear-facing car seat for as long as possible, until they achieve the maximum height or weight allowed by their seat.

 As your baby eventually grows, you’ll have to alter the direction that his car seat faces and how he sits in it and you may need to purchase another seat if possible.
 Look at this age-by-age guide for keeping the car traveling safe for your little one.

 There are two sorts of car seats for newborn children, and these seats are equally safe and self-protected, so the one you pick relies upon personal preference.
 These are your alternatives when purchasing a car seat for a newborn baby: